Jelev123/Jelev123/README.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:":                    "A kind of metalHead-melomaniac-gearAddict-amateurMusician-traveler-foodLover-gamer-coder-programmer-catLover-sportsAficionado hybrid", "- 🔭 I’m currently working on":     C# learning
+		"- ⚡ Quick bio:":                   I want to learn everything about programming.
+I love sports and walking in nature.
 		"- 🌱 I’m currently learning":       C#
 		"- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  C#,